jaggerwang/zqc-app-demo/README.md

 As we already did `react-native link` for native code, so there is no need to do this again.

 > Notice!
 After installed dependent packages, you should fix some known issues by hand, otherwise you will encounter compile errors.
-Please do as the following section [Known Issues](#known-issues).
+Please do as the following section [Known issues](#known-issues).

 ### Known issues